 Prior to the novel coronavirus emerging on the scene, our process was tested as to antimicrobial efficacy with the support of an independent laboratory.
 Bacteria counts under 1,000 CFU are generally considered as an acceptable level of infection risk.
 The tests we conducted were a worst-case scenario.
 It measured the pathogens, on the inside and outside of hockey gear, infected with bacteria counts in the hundreds of thousands of CFU (download PDF of the independent lab results here).

 The right amount of ozone, over the appropriate duration, has consistently proven to achieve up to a 4 log kill of almost all pathogens tested.

 A 30-minute cycle inside the machine would allow enough ozone to be generated, circulated, and then deactivated before the operator can open the door to remove the sanitized items inside.

-The stainless steel shelves inside are designed to be easily removed so that longer clothing items like firefighter coats or other exterior PPE could be hung from an adjustable length clothes rod extended to firmly attach to each side of the interior chamber walls.
+The stainless steel shelves inside are designed to be easily removed so that larger clothing items like firefighter coats or other exterior PPE could be hung from an adjustable length clothes rod extended to firmly attach to each side of the interior chamber walls.
 Really, any item of PPE or clothing could be treated in a similar method.

-As an organization that has studied ozone’s disinfecting properties for over 15 years and have sanitized thousands of different items with ozone in the process, this is very likely one of the most effective ways to rapidly sanitize various PPE, and to do so completely chemical-free, making the items ready to wear upon removing from the machine.
+As an organization that has studied ozone’s disinfecting properties for over 15 years and have sanitized thousands of different items with ozone in the process, this is very likely one of the most effective ways to rapidly sanitize various PPE, and to do so completely chemical-free, making the items ready to wear upon removal from the machine.